Football in Argentina: Culture

 It was in 1986 when the figure of Diego Maradona exploded, becoming an icon not only of Argentine football but of football itself.
 In Argentina, Maradona became something resemblant of a god (see Maradonian Church), admired by fans of every club (even River Plate).
+He was the physical embodiment of pride in Argentina and, got the support from all his fellow Argentines and is admired by fans across the globe.